Roxham Road: 2021–2022: Reopening

+2023: STCA renegotiation and permanent closure

+In January 2023 Canada reported nearly 5,000 crossings at Roxham, more than twice as many as that month the year before.
+In late March the two countries announced that they had agreed to new terms for the STCA that would discourage crossings at Roxham by allowing either country to deport to the other country noncitizens who have illegally or irregularly crossed the border and requested asylum within 14 days of entry.
+Canada also agreed to make 15,000 spaces available for asylum applicants from the Western Hemisphere each year.

+As the number of asylum seekers dwindled as a result of the new agreement, the crossing was shut down permanently on March 25, 2023, after upwards of 100,000 entered Canada through it.
+The processing facility building was demolished on September 25.

 Local support

-Residents on both sides of the border at Roxham Road have not complained about the refugees despite the impact on the area.
-Some have even taken steps to support the migrants.
 Canadians in Lacolle and Hemmingford have formed Bridges Not Borders, or Créons des Ponts ("Let's Build Bridges") in French, to support and assist irregular crossers.
 Its work is complemented on the U.S. side by Plattsburgh Cares, which aroused some controversy in Canada for producing multilingual pamphlets advising refugees on not only how to reach and cross the border safely but how to apply for asylum once in Canada.
 Hussen and Rempel said the pamphlet painted an overly simple and vague picture of how the Canadian asylum system works.
 The two groups work together.

-In August 2019 Ayotte defended her actions in an opinion piece in the Montreal Gazette.
-"I follow the commentary about Roxham Road, and often it bears little relationship to what I witness" she wrote.
-"I recognize that some Canadians feel threatened by these refugees, but many of the fears are being fuelled by the false information being spread."
-She pointed out that many articles in the media were illustrated with images taken at Roxham during the peak months two years before, when migrants often formed long lines down the road.
-She believed it was her obligation as a citizen of a wealthy country who did not have to live with the horrors the refugees were fleeing—one woman from Central America, she recalled, broke down when told that she would be arrested upon entry to Canada since in her country that often meant suffering police brutality—to help others who wanted to live a peaceful, safe life like her own.